About the Research and Evaluation Division (RED)

 The Research and Evaluation Division (RED) of BRAC was established in 1975, and over time it evolved as a multi-disciplinary independent research unit within the framework of BRAC.
 The division has been playing an integral role in designing BRAC’s development interventions, monitoring progress, documenting achievements, and undertaking impact assessment studies.
 It provides an analytical basis for BRAC’s programmatic decisions, fine-tuning it for better performance and making development efforts evidence-based, effective, and community-sensitive.
 RED conducts programme-driven research in agriculture, applied and reproductive health, communicable and non-communicable diseases, education, environment, extreme poverty, food security and nutrition, microfinance, and social development and human rights.
 The division also caters to issues of national and international importance independently and in collaboration with reputed academic institutions and international agencies.
 RED also extends research support to overseas programmes of BRAC in Asia and Africa.

 RED’s research activities are coordinated under the following 8 research units: Development Economics, Agricultural Economics, Educational, Social Development, Impact Assessment, Health, Nutrition and Environment.
 These research units are supported by three specialized units: field operations, data management and knowledge management.
 Research is also carried out in a number of Asian countries, coordinated by BRAC international Research for Asia located at RED.
 The research findings are disseminated through a range of oral and print media.
-Since inception, it has produced nearly 1,437 research reports,426 journal articles, 299 book and book chapters, 24 theses, 71 research monographs, 104 working papers, 559 RED newsletter, 26 volumes of Nirjash - a research compendium in lucid Bangla language, 278 popular articles in newspapers (as of April 2017).
+Since inception, it has produced nearly 1,445 Working papers (Formerly known as research report), 445 journal articles, 301 book and book chapters, 24 theses, 74 research monographs, 108 working papers, 561 RED newsletter, 27 volumes of Nirjash - a research compendium in lucid Bangla language, 287 popular articles in newspapers (as of November 2017).

 Development Economics Research Unit